Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 `M569.6 P##.# V2    ; Where P##.# is the driver address to tune`

-Once this has been performed successfully, the values will be written to non-volatile memory and remembered each time the power is cycled.
+Once this has been performed successfully, the values will be written to non-volatile memory on the 1HCL and remembered each time the power is cycled.
 The tuning can be re-run by simply running the M569.6 ...
 V2 command again, or checked by running the M569.6 ...
 V3 command.

 The firmware will output the highest deviation of expected position vs encoder position recorded.
 This is useful as a proxy for how centered the magnet is.